Most advice on sales call reporting is backward

 Start with conversation quality

-For field teams, talk time is useful only when paired with outcome data.
-A long call that ends with no next step may signal a rep who rambles.
-A long call that consistently leads to appointments or proposals usually signals strong discovery.
+For field teams, talk time is only meaningful when paired with outcomes.
+A long call ending in no next step may signal rambling; a long call that leads to appointments or proposals signals strong discovery.

 Use this KPI set and ignore the rest